drewww/prism/docs/source/making-a-roguelike/part9.rst

    return Game

-This is going to be where we track everything we need for the overall game in the future.
-Having one centralized RNG we use for generating seeds for levelgen and levels means that our game will be repeatable given the same seed.
+This class will eventually track everything we need for the overall game.
+Having a single centralized RNG for generating seeds for level generation ensures that the game will be repeatable given the same seed.

 Making it global
 ----------------

-Head over to ``main.lua`` and right below where we're loading all our modules we're going to create our GAME global and seed our game.
+Head over to main.lua.
+Right below where we’re loading all our modules, let’s create our global GAME instance and seed the game:

 .. code:: lua